bellaperales/Eq5ChatBot/README.md

 # Equipo5_OracleChatBot

 # Miembros del equipo
+- Mariel Gisela Pérez Ferrusquía - A00832811
+- Andrés Fernando Garza Garcia - A01138704
+- Marcelo García Pablos Vélez - A00815371
-- Bella Elisabet Perales Meléndez y Alcocer
+- Bella Elisabet Perales Meléndez y Alcocer - A00833423
+- Daniela Nuño Martinez - A01177702

 ## Tecnologías a utilizar:
 ### Back-end